sajafleming/sajafleming.github.io/_posts/2016-9-15-instasearch.markdown

 Parallel processes: In order to have multiple searches happen at once, I need multiple threads.
 I added 3 threads to my Procfile by adding “-w 3”.
 Note: only 1 worker is available with the free tier of heroku, so my app is still only running with 1 thread. (see Procfile)

 End date in the future: If the end date is in the future or if there is no end date given, I simply reassign the date to the current date.
 If there is no start date, I assign start date to an arbitrary low date so that when I check to see if the photo tag is > start date it will always be true. (see server.py lines 61-70)

+See the code for the full project [here](https://github.com/sajafleming/insta_search)

 Full-stack: Python, Javascript, JQuery, Flask, SQLAlchemy, PostgreSQL, HTML, CSS, Heroku